 The first difference between wine and mead, is that wine is an alcoholic beverage made through fermenting fruit, where mead is fermented from honey.

 The most notable difference between wine and mead is the taste.
 Wine made from grapes, the most common form of wine, has tannins present in the skin of the grapes.
 Tannins are what give grape wines the distinct dry mouthfeel many people associate with wines, especially dry reds.
 Mead on the other hand, unless fermented along with grapes or other fruit high in tannins, does not have the dry mouthfeel.
 This difference makes mead stand out in a world filled with wines and beers.

-Mead is believed to be the first form of alcohol to be discovered.
+Mead is believed to be the first form of alcohol to be discovered, with the first recorded recipe dating back to 9,000 BC.
 Many people have never heard of it, but most have seen it consumed in TV programs and movies, mostly those taking place in Viking or Renaissance eras.
-It was known as the Nectar of the Gods and was commonly drank from horns, chalices, goblets or steins.
+Friar Tuck from Robin Hood was famous for producing mead, and the play Beowulf takes place in a Mead Hall.
+During the Roman and Greek eras it was known as the Nectar of the Gods and was commonly drank from horns, chalices, goblets or steins.

 Mead is also where the term honeymoon originated.
 The term refers to the requirement of a dowry to contain a month (a moon) worth of mead.
 It was (my wife and I agree with this) believed that mead helps a couple to conceive a child during the honeymoon.

 Traditional meads are meads made using only honey and water, they have no added flavors or colors.
 We produce traditional meads with varying levels of sweetness to suit each persons particular taste.
 We also produce some using different types of honey, which also provide different flavor characteristics.